Here is the simplified story system.

 To clarify, these are some examples off the top of my head.
 There is so much more material that I haven’t listed.

-What I’m trying to tell you is that I’ve put in years of work to be a better storyteller.
-I don’t know if I am better or ever will be but storytelling is something I love.
+What I’m trying to say to you is I’ve put in years of work to be a better storyteller.
+I don’t know if I am better or ever will be but storytelling is something I love and I need to know how it works.

-Now I want to pass on my findings to you.
+Now in the meantime, I want to pass on what I’ve learned to you.

 You might be wondering what the catch is?
 No catch I just want better stories.